toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking Notification, Retrieval and Confirmation/03-Expedia-QuickConnect-Booking-Retrieval-&-Confirmation-API/04-guides.md

 After activation on the EVC program, the hotel may request that all pending bookings include Expedia VirtualCard payment information.
 In such situations, booking modifications will be created containing a special request section containing this information.
 The EQC partner needs to ensure that all new bookings or pending updates for Expedia VirtualCard are communicated to the hotel effectively.

-Expedia VirtualCard numbers are crossed out after 48 hours of the initial booking or modification.
-A booking request for information more than 2 days in the past will not return any Expedia VirtualCard details (the number can only be retrieved afterward by contacting Expedia or accessing Partner Central).

 At guest check-in, hotels use credit cards as a payment guarantee for the room stay.
 If the Expedia VirtualCard is not available at time of check-in, the hotel should never attempt to swipe the customers own credit card or delay guest check-in.